 The Company accounts for the impairment of long-lived assets, if any, at fair value on a nonrecurring basis.
 For purposes of fair value measurement, it was determined that the impairment of long-lived assets is classified as Level 3, based on the use of internally developed cash flow models.
-See Note 2.n for discussion regarding the Company's impairments of materials and supplies and line-fill during the three and six months ended June 30, 2015.
+See Note 2.m for discussion regarding the Company's impairment of line-fill during the three months ended September 30, 2015 and impairments of materials and supplies and line-fill during the nine months ended September 30, 2015.

-The accounting policies for impairment of oil and natural gas properties are discussed in Note 2.g.
+The accounting policies for impairment of oil and natural gas properties are discussed in Note 2.f.
 Significant inputs included in the calculation of discounted cash flows used in the impairment analysis include the Company's estimate of operating and development costs, anticipated production of evaluated reserves and other relevant data.
-See Note 2.g for discussion regarding the Company's second-quarter full cost ceiling impairment.
+See Note 2.f for discussion regarding the Company's second and third-quarter full cost ceiling impairments.